NHSDigital/nhs-notify-supplier-api/docs/collections/_consumers/integration.md

 The API is defined using the [OpenAPI Specification (OAS)](https://spec.openapis.org/oas/latest.html) format.

-You can find it on [GitHub](https://github.com/NHSDigital/nhs-notify-supplier-api/tree/main/specification/api) and on the [NHS England Developer Catalogue](https://digital.nhs.uk/developer/api-catalogue/Alphabet/N).
+You can find it on [GitHub](https://github.com/NHSDigital/nhs-notify-supplier-api/tree/main/specification/api) and on the [NHS API Catalogue](https://digital.nhs.uk/developer/api-catalogue/nhs-notify-supplier).

 A Postman collection will also be available in [GitHub](https://github.com/NHSDigital/nhs-notify-supplier-api/tree/main/postman) to explore the requests within the API.